Skip to main content

 At the end of this course, you will be able to:

-• Understand how these biobanks allow end-users to have permanent access to fit-for-purpose samples.
+• Understand how biobanks allow end-users to access fit-for-purpose biological resources

-• Be aware of the ethics, regulatory aspects and quality issues behind preservation and distribution of biological resources
+• Be aware of the ethical, regulatory and quality assurance aspects of processing, preservation and distribution of biological resources

 Description

-Biobanks are entities ensuring the governance, management and conservation of biological resources, such as living cells, viruses, bacteria and fungi, and their associated data.
-The major objective of biobanks is to preserve these resources in optimal conditions to maintain their integrity and make them available to the scientific community to both advance research and knowledge worldwide, and facilitate the development of innovative drugs, vaccines or diagnostic tests.
+Biobanks are entities ensuring the management and preservation of biological resources, such as biological fluids or tissues of human origin, living cells, microbes, and their associated data.
+The major objective of biobanks is to preserve these resources in optimal conditions to maintain their integrity and make them available to the scientific community to both advance research and knowledge worldwide, and facilitate the identification of biomarkers and the development of innovative drugs, vaccines or diagnostic tests.

 Format

-This MOOC is composed of 4 teaching chapters.
-Each chapter has 5 to 9 sequences.
-Each sequence consists of a video of about 10 minutes and a MCQ so that students can test their knowledge.
+This MOOC is composed of 4 teaching chapters, the first on general considerations, the second on biospecimen and data science and the third on international, legal and ethical issues, and finally, the fourth on practical examples.
+Each chapter has 4 to 7 sequences.
+Each sequence consists of videos of 10-20 minutes and a MCQ so that students can test their knowledge.
 The videos are in English with French, spanish and English subtitles.

 Prerequisites